 In a publication of the Ontario Historical Society, a chapter entitled The Settlers of March Township, by Mrs. M. H. Ahearn, the following states: "The first settler to locate was Captain John Benning Monk, of H.M.
 97th Regiment, who arrived in June, 1819, having been paddled and portaged in boats from Montreal, where he had the misfortune to lose his baby daughter.
 Leaving his wife in Hull, Captain Monk proceeded by river to March, where, with his soldier servants, he constructed a rude shanty, to which he brought Mrs. Monk, and which was aptly named 'Mosquito Cove' by the much tormented occupants, and the name remains to indicate the locality, though the building has long since disappeared.
 The little house was not altogether weatherproof, as we may imagine, and it is told of Mrs. Monk that, during heavy rainstorms, she made an ingenious use of a large tin tea-tray as a shelter from the dripping roof for the baby in its cradle, and listened complacently to the tinkle of the rain-drops, feeling sure that baby at least was cool and dry."

 Arthur Lloyd Monk is mentioned in the book "Ever Glorious" by Brigadier Bernard Rigby.
 This book is the definitive history of the 22nd Cheshire Regiment.
 Arthur Lloyd Monk joined the 22nd Cheshire Regiment just prior to 1850.
 He participated in the expedition against the Boree Afreedies 29th Nov 1853, under Colonel Boileau.
 As a Lieutenant at the time, he received the India General Service medal, clasp North West Frontier.
 He continued his service in India until 1855 when his Battalion returned to England.
 After service in Ireland the Battalion once more travelled overseas to serve in Malta.
 In March 1863 the 1st 22nd left Malta journeying to Canada and Fredericton.
-While in Fredericton, the 1st 22nd enjoyed many outdoor pursuits.
+While in Fredericton, New Brunswick, the 1st 22nd enjoyed many outdoor pursuits.
 The photo above was found in an album of Officers of the 22nd Regiment, taken while the officers were posted in Fredericton about 1866.
 Acknowledgement for the above information about Arthur Lloyd Monk to Geoff Crump, Regimental Researcher for the Cheshire Regiment Museum.

 In the Historical Atlas of the County of Carleton, Ontario, issued in 1879, Arthur Monk is shown to own property on Concession 7, lot 24 (100 acres) and Concession 8, Lot 24 (18 acres).